Audubon, Pennsylvania: The Club at Shannondell (formerly General Washington Golf and Swim Club)

 Leased from Lower Providence Township by Shannondell Retirement Services around the year 2000, this 18-hole championship golf course features 6122 yd of golf from the tips for a par of 70.
 The course rating is 69.9, and it has a slope rating of 121 on ryegrass.
 General Washington golf course opened in 1965.
 The facility is currently paid for by the taxpayers of Lower Providence who pay a $417K per year mortgage while the township receives $100K per year and receives no profit share or tax revenue from the lease.
 The facility also includes a family-oriented swim club and upscale family-dining restaurant.
 A pool membership in 2019 cost $900 for a family.

 Audubon Inn

 This large colonial-era structure is located at the corner of Park Avenue and Egypt Roads, and its proposed demolition was a subject of dispute in a 2005 township rezoning hearing.
 Currently it houses a law firm, though in the past it has served as a restaurant and inn.
 The Audubon Inn was bought by a local law firm, and the property behind it bought by CVS.

 Education

-The Methacton School District serves Audubon CDP.
+The Methacton School District serves public school students in Audubon.
 Portions of the Audubon CDP are served by Woodland Elementary School and Arrowhead Elementary School.

 Skyview Upper Elementary School, Arcola Intermediate School, and Methacton High School serve all parts of the district.
 Skyview Upper and Arcola Intermediate are in Trooper CDP, and Methacton High is near the Eagleville CDP but not in it.